PocketRelay/.github/profile/README.md

 ### Blaze SSL (https://github.com/jacobtread/blaze-ssl)

-> Note: This is the syncronous version of Blaze SSL Async and is no longer maintained as its been superseeded by the asyncversion
+This is the syncronous version of Blaze SSL Async and is no longer maintained as its been superseeded by the async version

-This is a library which implements the SSLv3 protocol with the TLS_RSA_WITH_RC4_128_SHA cipher which is required for the first redirection step of emulating Mass Effect 3 servers.
-This is being created to replace hacky tweaks with SChannel / the Java JDK SSL

 ### BlazePK (https://github.com/jacobtread/BlazePK-rs)